jeffqchen/Saturn8DINMod/README.md

   - Populate the 100uF capacitor, short the resistor footprint with a blob of solder or 0 Ohm SMD resistor.

 - For Luma as Sync:
-  - Close the Luma as Sync jumper.
+  - Close the "Luma Sync" jumper.
 Do not populate any SMD component.

 <img src="./Pics/pcb_after.jpg" width="600px" />